-Often the first wake-up sign for an adult son or daughter that Mom or Dad may have some major aging issues is when they learn of an emergency room visit.
+Maybe you are noticing that your older parent is declining a bit.
+Often the first wake-up sign for an adult son or daughter that Mom or Dad may have some significant aging issues is when they learn of an emergency room visit.

 "Illnesses or injuries that lead to ER visits can initiate "a fairly vulnerable period of time for older persons" and "we should consider new initiatives to address patients' care needs and challenges after such visits," study co-author Thomas Gill, M.D., professor of medicine, epidemiology and investigative medicine at Yale University, told Kaiser Health News.

 Prior research has indicated seniors who already had problems with activities of daily living were especially vulnerable to the aftereffects of an ER visit.

 ER Visit is a Wake-Up Call for Family